Tow Law Millennium Primary School

 • SEN is discussed regularly at staff meetings so that all staff can contribute to the identification process.

-• We have regular parent meetings as well as termly parent’s evenings and take into account any concerns raised by Parents.
+• We have regular parent meetings as well as termly parents’ evenings and take into account any concerns raised by parents.
 We pride ourselves on having an ‘open door policy’ where at any point parents can talk to staff.

 • Concerns raised by a teacher where, for example, behaviour or self-esteem is affecting performance.